Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Last Command (1928), 80 minutes, D: Josef von Sternberg

 A silent film classic.
-After the great Russian Revolution of 1917, an arrogant Imperialist Russian General Dolgorucki/Sergius Alexander (Emil Jannings), commander of Czarist troops, is forced to flee Russia, and comes to America.
-He finds his way to Hollywood, working on a Hollywood movie lot as a Hollywood extra, making only $7.50/day.
-He is cast as a Russian general in a film about the Russian Revolution, interestingly, and is humiliated under the direction of another ex-Russian Leo Andreiev (William Powell), a former impoverished actor/revolutionary who suffered under the general's whip.
-In acting out the role of the Russian general, the elderly man relives his past, but it is too much for him and he falls dead.
+After the great Russian Revolution of 1917, arrogant Imperialist Russian General Dolgorucki/Sergius Alexander (Best Actor-winning Emil Jannings), commander of Czarist troops, was forced to flee Russia, and came to America.
+He found his way to Hollywood, working on a Hollywood movie lot as a Hollywood extra, making only $7.50/day.
+He was cast as a Russian general in a film about the Russian Revolution, interestingly, and was humiliated under the direction of another ex-Russian Lev Andreyev (William Powell), a former impoverished actor/revolutionary who suffered under the general's whip.
+In acting out the role of the Russian general, the elderly man relived his past, but it was too much for him and he fell dead.

 Steamboat Bill, Jr. (1928), 71 minutes, D: Buster Keaton, Charles "Chuck" Reisner

-Keaton plays an effeminate college boy (with beret, ukulele, and thin mustache), who returns home to his tough, burly Mississippi riverboat captain father.
-He falls in love with the daughter of his father's rival steamboat owner.
-The film includes the dangerous stunt sequence of a building facade falling over on him, and a tremendous cyclone.
+This movie was used as a model for Steamboat Willie (1928), Mickey Mouse's first animated cartoon with sound.
+Buster Keaton (in his second-to-last silent feature film) played William Canfield, Jr. - an effeminate college boy (with beret, ukulele, and thin mustache), who returned home to River Junction, to his tough, burly Mississippi riverboat captain father William "Steamboat Bill" (Ernest Torrence) who had a rickety steamboat named Stonewall Jackson.
+He fell in love with Kitty King (Marion Byron), the daughter of his father's rival steamboat owner J.J.
+King (Tom McGuire) with a more modern steamboat.
+The film included the dangerous stunt sequence of a three-story building facade falling over on Keaton, and a tremendous cyclone.
+Steamboat Bill, Jr. saved the day by the finale and won the girl.

 The Wind (1928), 82 minutes, D: Victor Seastrom

 One of Lillian Gish's greatest achievements in a powerfully dramatic silent film, the last of her silent films.
-It is the story of a poor young Virginia woman Letty Mason (Lillian Gish), a naive and sheltered girl, who travels to the wind-blown Texas prairie and lives in a dust-bowl town on her cousin's ranch.
-She takes care of the children, but is disliked by her cousin's wife Cora (Dorothy Cumming) who is jealous of her closeness with her husband and three children.
-With nowhere to go, she is forced to marry Lige (Lars Hanson), an uncouth, rough cowboy she doesn't love.
-During a terrific windstorm one night and with her husband absent, she is pursued and nearly raped by a married acquaintance Roddy Wirt (Montagu Love).
-Letty shoots and kills the attacking rapist in self defense, and attempts to bury his body in the sand, but the constantly shifting sand exposes his hand and body.
-She becomes hallucinatory, fearful, and half crazed.
-In the film's climax, her husband returns and brings her strength to face the wind.
+It was the story of a poor young Virginia woman Letty Mason (Lillian Gish), a naive and sheltered girl, who traveled to the wind-blown Texas prairie and lived in a dust-bowl town on her cousin's ranch.
+She took care of the children, but was disliked by her cousin's wife Cora (Dorothy Cumming) who was jealous of her closeness with her husband and three children.
+With nowhere to go, she was forced to marry Lige (Lars Hanson), an uncouth, rough cowboy she didn't love.
+During a terrific windstorm one night and with her husband absent, she was pursued and nearly raped by a married acquaintance Roddy Wirt (Montagu Love).
+Letty shot and killed the attacking rapist in self defense, and attempted to bury his body in the sand, but the constantly shifting sand exposed his hand and body.
+She became hallucinatory, fearful, and half crazed.
+In the film's climax, her husband returned and brought her strength to face the wind.